favourite-Coder/Word_Filter_Plugin/README.md

 where you can replace filtered words with words of your choice.

+### Built with

+- PHP
+- CSS
+- HTML
+- WordPress
+- Local by flywheel

 ## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
 If you'd like to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License